Endurance (1912 ship): Discovery

 The discoverers on board the South African research vessel S. A. Agulhas II said that the wreck was in remarkably good condition, and that they had filmed and photographed it extensively, including with ultra-high-definition 3D scanning.
 The name Endurance on the stern remains clearly legible.
 In keeping with the team's promise, they did not salvage any part of the wreck or of its contents, as the ship came under the definition of a protected historic site and monument as set forth in the Antarctic Treaty System.
+A legal protection perimeter around the wreck is being widened from 500m to 1,500m.

 The search for the Endurance and its discovery were able to be followed by students around the world, thanks to the efforts of the expedition's educational partner, Reach the World.
 Reach the World conducted live streams, created educational resources, and published informational updates at regular intervals before, during, and after the expedition.

+The 2025 Goodwood Future Lab event included a 1.5 m 3D-printed exhibit of Endurance as part of the Seabed 2030 project.

 Crew

 The crew of Endurance on her final voyage was made up of the 28 men, including Sir Ernest Shackleton, listed below.
 They were accompanied by Mrs Chippy, a male ship's cat, and originally sixty-nine sledge dogs with additional litters of puppies born during the expedition.
 After the Endurance became trapped in pack ice and was destroyed, Shackleton decided that Mrs Chippy and some of the younger dogs would not survive and had to be shot.